anvaari/connector-guardian/README.md

 ## How It work

-Connector's Guardian interact with Kafka Connect cluster using its [rest api](https://docs.confluent.io/platform/current/connect/references/restapi.html) and parse returned json with [jq](https://github.com/jqlang/jq) (in version [0.1.0](https://github.com/anvaari/connector-guardian/releases/tag/0.1.0)) and with json library in python (from version[0.2.0](https://github.com/anvaari/connector-guardian/releases/tag/0.2.0)).
+Connector's Guardian interact with Kafka Connect cluster using its [rest api](https://docs.confluent.io/platform/current/connect/references/restapi.html) and parse returned json with json library in python.

 ## Features